 I went for two months but loved it so much that I stayed for a year before returning to the UK to figure out what was next.

 My love of words took me through a succession of roles working in journalism, PR and communications before my passion for travel became a driving force in my decision to turn freelance, and then to create a business that I could run from anywhere.

 Now, I plan my work around my travel and have deliberately set my business up to be fully location independent so that I never again have to choose between business and travel.
-So far I’ve put the theory into practice in both exotic and everyday locations including London, Exeter and The Wirral in the UK, Spain, Italy, Serbia, Morocco, Colombia, Bali, Thailand and Cape Town.
+So far I’ve put the theory into practice in both exotic and everyday locations including London, Exeter and The Wirral in the UK, Spain, Italy, Serbia, Morocco, Colombia, Bali, Thailand, Vietnam and Cape Town.